 Our favorite festive email campaigns for the winter holiday season

-Marketers want to be where the gift-givers are, lighting their path with discounts codes, BOGO sales, and eye-catching design.
+Marketers want to be where the gift-givers are, lighting their path with discount codes, BOGO sales, and eye-catching design.
 As the days get shorter and the temperatures continue to drop, the stakes for holiday marketing grow by the minute.
 Although the season for hustle and bustle has just begun, we’ve rounded up our favorites so far in hopes of inspiring your holiday email marketing:

 Subject line: Buy One Get More for Cuffing Season